kevgo/text-runner/textrun-workspace/README.md

 ### working-dir

-The <b type="action/name-full">workspace/working-dir</b> action changes the current working directory into the given directory inside the workspace.
-As an example, consider the following documentation snippet:
+The <b type="action/name-full">workspace/working-dir</b> action changes the current working directory to the given directory inside the workspace.
+As an example, consider your repository contains a
+<b type="workspace/new-directory">test</b> folder.
+Your can make can change into
+it

 <a type="extension/runnable-region">